India's disease transition

 SRS enumerators ask a household member to describe in their own words and language the symptoms and circumstances around a death in the household, and two trained doctors later evaluate the description and code up the cause of death - a process called "verbal autopsy" that was designed for low-income settings.

-However, many deaths cannot be properly classified even through the SRS - over 12% of deaths (and more than 15% in the case of women) were classified as "ill-defined" in the latest SRS report.
-Even within communicable diseases, the largest share of deaths are attributed to "fever of unknown origin" without a specific cause identified.
+However, many deaths cannot be properly classified even through the SRS - over 10% of deaths (and more than 13% in the case of women) were classified as "ill-defined" in the latest SRS report.
+Even within communicable diseases, the second largest share of deaths is attributed to "fever of unknown origin" without a specific cause identified.

 Additionally, the SRS does not make its raw data available.
 As a result, some deaths are grouped into categories like "other bacterial infections", but cannot be disaggregated by us.
-For this piece (unless stated otherwise), DFI is looking at clearly and individually identified causes of death.
 Data on all causes of death as listed by the SRS is also available in the Explorer at the end of the piece.

 For more on mortality measurement, read our piece on it here.